jgarcia24n/MouseSearch/README.md

 Your `compose.yaml` file tells Docker how to run the app and, most importantly, where your files are.
 You **must** map your download and data directories.

-Here is a recommended `compose.yaml`:
+Here is an example `compose.yaml`:

 ```yaml
 services: